 Complete your trip around all three Asturian cities with a trip to Avilés – a city that blends its medieval past and modern industrial heritage.
 Wander through the winding streets that take you past dozens of preserved medieval monuments, including churches, palaces, and merchant homes.
 Cross the Ría de Avilés (Aviles River) to the Modernist and futuristic structure of the Oscar Niemeyer International Cultural Centre – a juxtaposition to the old stone urban centre.

 Go Hiking in the Picos de Europa National Park

 There’s plenty of nature to be found in Asturian villages and small towns, but the region is also home to a vast chunk of Spain’s first national park – Picos de Europa National Park.
 Alfonso XII declared the then named Montaña de Covadonga a national Park in 1918.

 If you want to visit and pick up a hiking trail, the Asturian entrance to the park is in Cangas de Onís, not far from the two glacial Lakes of Covadonga.
 Venture further for access to the hiking trail of the Ruta del Cares (a 12-km gorge route) and the Ruta del Alba (a 7-km trail on a former shepherd’s path that runs parallel to the Alba river).

 You can also hike to the base of Picu Urriellu (Naranjo de Bulnes) – the highest peak in the Asturian section of the park, at 2,519 metres.
 The highest peak in Picos de Europa is Torre de Cerredo – but its 2,650-metre summit is technically in the neighbouring province of Castilla y León.

-My deep dive into the Asturias capital was part of a trip travelling northern Spain by train, in partnership with Spanish Tourism.
+My deep dive into the Asturias capital was part of a trip exploring all the places to visit and things to do in Northern Spain by train, in partnership with Spanish Tourism.
 Thoughts, insights and opinions remain my own.